 The most expensive biometric unit would cost £1500

-Overall cost would be depend on manufacturer used and the number of doors
+The overall cost would depend on manufacturer used and the number of doors

-Electronic access control enables a user to enter a premise without the use of a key, but instead a hard device which requires the user to be an authorised to enter the building..
-The access control system unlocks the door when the user is granted permission after providing the correct credentials.
+Electronic access control enables a user to enter a premise without the use of a key, but instead, a hard device that requires the user to be an authorised to enter the building… The access control system unlocks the door when the user is granted permission after providing the correct credentials.
 The door is only unlocked for a limited amount of time.